Asqatasun/Asqatasun/docs/rules/rgaa3.0/Rule-8-1-2.md

 XHTML1: same as HTML4 http://www.w3.org/TR/xhtml1/

-From version 2.0, Tanaguru works on the generated html rendered by Firefox.
+From version 2.0, Asqatasun works on the generated html rendered by Firefox.
 We've noticed that for HTML 4.01 doctypes that define the doctype with the "HTML" key in Uppercase, the doctype is transformed and the "HTML"